mmuratarat/mmuratarat.github.io/_posts/2019-01-07-logistic-regression-in-Tensorflow.md

 $$ \mathcal{L}(\theta) = \log L(\theta) =  \sum_{i=1}^{m} y^{(i)} \log(h_{\theta} ( \mathbf{x}^{(i)} )) + (1 - y^{(i)} ) \log(1− h_{\theta} ( \mathbf{x}^{(i)} )) $$

 Since in linear regression we found the $\theta$ that minimizes our cost function , here too for the sake of consistency, we would like to have a minimization problem.
 And we want the average cost over all the data points.
-Currently, we have a maximimization of $L(\theta)$.
+Currently, we have a maximimization of $\mathcal{L}(\theta)$ .
 Maximization of $\mathcal{L}(\theta)$ is equivalent to minimization of $ - \mathcal{L}(\theta)$.
 And using the average cost over all data points, our cost function for logistic regresion comes out to be:

 $$
 \begin{align}